Home Care: What is Respite Care?

 Increasingly, it is taking the form of care at home.
 This could mean a live-in carer who offers support and companionship 24 hours a day, or a visiting carer who can support your loved one when needed for just a few hours a week.

 Respite care can also take the form of short term nursing care in the case of illness or operation.
 This type of care can help support the care recipient in their own home and speed up recovery rather than requiring hospital admission.

 Emergency respite care may be necessary if the regular carer becomes sick or is called away from home because of other commitments.
 This type of care often needs to be arranged at very short notice.

 A respite carer will provide the same level of care and support that a loved one is used to receiving.
 They’ll follow established routines which can be very important when caring for a loved one requiring dementia care.

-Respite carers can also provide additional support including nursing care.
+Respite carers can also provide additional support including with personal care tasks.
 That could mean incontinence care and making sure that a loved one gets the right medication at the right time.

 Dulcie is one of our longest serving customers.
 In this short video, she talks through the reasons behind her, and her family’s decision to choose full-time home care rather than the care home.